scwatts/fastspar/README.md

 make
 make install
 ```
-Once done, the FastSpar executables can be run from the command line
+Once completed, the FastSpar executables can be run from the command line....

 ## Usage